vampiricwulf/tanoshiine/README.md

 * libpng
 * node.js + npm
 * redis
-* ffmpeg 2.2+ if supporting WebM or MP3
+* ffmpeg 2.2+ if supporting WebM or SOUNDFILES
 * pngquant 2.2.0+ if PNG thumbnails enabled
 * exiftool if you want to strip images of their exif (must be enabled in config)
-* mp3info if supporting MP3

 Optional npm deps for various features: